timofruehwirth/tei_rdfa/README.md

 ## Overview

 `tei_rdfa()` is a dedicated function that extracts RDFa (Resource Description Framework in Attributes) data embedded in TEI (Text Encoding Initiative) XML documents and converts it into a standard RDF graph.
+The function handles native TEI namespace formatting through `<prefixDef>` elements (`//tei:encodingDesc/tei:listPrefixDef/tei:prefixDef`).[^1]

-The function handles native TEI namespace formatting through `<prefixDef>` elements (`//tei:encodingDesc/tei:listPrefixDef/tei:prefixDef`) rather than through the HTML5-style `prefix` or XHTML/XML-style `xmlns:prefix` attributes.[^1]
+The tei-rdfa utility is a streamlined extractor tool that prioritizes simplicity and TEI-specific functionality, being intended to enable TEI+RDFa parsing in the absence of namespace-prefix attribution through HTML5-style `prefix` or XHTML/XML-style `xmlns:` attributes.
+For other uses, the [pyRdfa](https://pypi.org/project/pyRdfa3/) distiller/parser library, which comprehensively implements the full RDFa specification, will be preferable.

 ## Features